-Ah, the reception venue.
-At the beginning of the planning process of your wedding it’s one of the most important things on the list.
-We want people to have a good time and we’re ready to pay what we need to ensure that happens.
-Of course then the price of the actual wedding begins to set in and suddenly that open field in that old apartment complex begins to look mighty appetizing.
-But before you decide to put all your financial eggs in the ceremony venue basket, here are a few things you need to keep in mind to ensure your reception will still be the amazing party you’re dreaming of:
+Ah, the reception venue for your wedding.
+At the beginning of the planning process of your wedding.
+It’s one of the most important things on the list.
+We want people to have a good time and are ready to pay what we need to ensure that happens.
+Of course, then the price of the wedding begins to set in.
+Suddenly, that open field in that old apartment complex begins to look mighty appetizing.
+But before you decide to put all your financial eggs in the ceremony venue basket.
+Here are a few things you need to keep in mind to ensure your reception venue for your wedding will still be the amazing party you’re dreaming of:

 1.)
 Is there enough room for your guests?
-You might think 150 isn’t a lot of people, but get them all in one room and things can get crowded very quick.
+You might think 150 isn’t a lot of people.
+But get them all in one room, and things can get crowded quickly.
 In addition, just because a place says it has the capacity to carry 200 does not mean it has to capacity to carry 200 people comfortably.
 The best way to ensure your guests will have some elbow room is to take a look at the place when it’s decorated for another wedding.
-After all the tables, chairs, dance floors, DJ setup, catering equipment and more has been included, you’ll get a much better feel of how many people the room is capable of housing.
+All the tables, chairs, dance floors, DJ setup, catering equipment, and more have been included.
+You’ll better understand how many people the room can house.

 3.)
 Can you decorate it?
-A beautiful garden or majestic church needs no decorating, but the majority of reception halls need some help.
-However no matter what your resources, it’s going to be pretty tough to cover up fluorescent orange walls with oversized butterflies painted on each one.
+A beautiful garden or majestic church needs no decorating, but most reception halls need help.
+However, no matter your resources, covering up fluorescent orange walls with oversized butterflies painted on each one will be pretty tough.

 4.)
 Does it have the right acoustics?
-What’s the point of hiring a band if no one is able to hear them?
+What’s the point of hiring a band if no one can hear them?
 Just because a room is the right size and looks nice does not mean it’s practical.
-Test ot your acoustics beforehand to make sure the room is a good sound match.
+Test out your acoustics beforehand to ensure the room is a good sound match.

 5.)
 Does it have enough plugins?
-If you want music and food at your big day, you’ve got to have some kind of energy option for the vendors to plug their things in.
+If you want music and food at your big day, you’ve got to have some energy options for the vendors to plug their things in.
 Even a generator might be enough to do the trick.

-Lily’s Bridal – Maryland’s Premiere Bridal Boutique – Offering Wedding Dresses up to size 30.
-Bridesmaids Dresses, Mother’s Dresses, Prom Dresses, and Tuxedo Rentals.
-Call for an appointment today!
+Lily’s Bridal – Maryland’s Premiere Bridal Boutique – Offering Wedding Dresses, Prom Dresses, and Tuxedo Rentals.